eagronin/weather-clustering-spark-acquire/README.md

 	wsseDF.plot(y='WSSE', x='k', figsize=(15,10), grid=True, marker='o')
 ```

-The following function converts cluster centers determined by the the k-means algorithm to a pandas dataframe in order to be able to plot cluster centers in matplotlib (Spark dataframes cannot be plotted using matplotlib):
+The following function converts cluster centers determined by the the k-means algorithm to a pandas dataframe in order to plot cluster centers in matplotlib (Spark dataframes cannot be plotted using matplotlib):

 ```python
 def pd_centers(featuresUsed, centers):